medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 </table>
 <br><br>

+### 1.1 Service Provider
+The service provider is the organization or department in charge of the patients admission.
+The service provider can be described using MedComMessaging Organization or MedComCoreOrganization, since MedComMessaiging Organization inherits properties from MedComCore Organization.

 ## 2 Internal References in a HospitalNotification Message
 The HospitalNotification message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedComs generic messaging model</a>.